 - Skipjack tuna (Katsuo 鰹) – It sounds the same as Katsuo (勝男) meaning a man who won a victory.

 - Yellowtail/Japanese amberjack (Buri ブリ) – Samurai and scholars used to change their names when they succeed in life.
-As Buri also changes its name depending on its size, eating these fish symbolizes success in life.
+As buri also changes its name depending on its size, eating these fish symbolizes success in life.

-Children Menus…Because It’s Children’s Day!
+Children-Friendly Menus…Because It’s Children’s Day!

-6. Karaage
+6. Karaage (Japanese Fried Chicken)

 Karaage is Japanese fried chicken that is fried to perfection with a crisp texture on the outside, and super juicy and tender meat on the inside.